-VETERANS AS WIA DISLOCATED WORKERS
+VETERANS & SPOUSES AS DISLOCATED WORKERS

-To receive training services under WIA Dislocated Worker Programs, a Veteran must be considered a dislocated worker.
-By definition, according to the Workforce Investment Act (WIA), a dislocated worker is an individual who:
+WIOA Title I Dislocated Worker Funds can help Veterans, separating service members, and eligible spouses to enter or reenter the civilian labor force.
+To receive services under the WIOA Title I Dislocated Worker Program, a Veteran or eligible spouse must be a dislocated worker.
+By definition, according to WIOA, a dislocated worker is an individual who:

 - 1. Has been terminated or laid off, or received a notice of termination or layoff from employment; - 2.
 Is eligible for, or has exhausted, unemployment insurance (UI) benefits; - 3.
 Has demonstrated an appropriate attachment to the workforce, but is not eligible for UI and is unlikely to return to a previous industry or occupation; - 4.
 Has been terminated or laid off, or received notification of termination or layoff from employment as a result of a permanent closure or substantial layoff; - 5.
 Is employed at a facility where the employer has made the general announcement that the facility will close within 180 days; - 6.
-Was self-employed, but is unemployed as a result of general economic conditions in the community or because of a natural disaster; or, - 7.
-Is a displaced homemaker who is no longer supported by another family member.
+Was self-employed, but is unemployed as a result of general economic conditions in the community or because of a natural disaster; - 7.
+Is a displaced homemaker as defined by WIOA 3(16); or, - 8.
+Is the spouse of a member of the Armed Forces on active duty (as defined in section 101(d)(1) of Title 10, U.S.C.), and who has experienced a loss of employment as a direct result of relocation to accommodate a permanent change in duty station of such member; or is the spouse of a member of the Armed Forces on active duty and is unemployed or underemployed and is experiencing difficulty in obtaining or upgrading employment.